steve-gray/swagger-service-skeleton/README.md

     - swagger-codegen
         - Code generation using handlebars templates for swagger API contracts.
-    - gulp-swagger-codgen
-        - Leverages swagger-codegen and templatesets to produce code output.
-This module does the same, but on the fly when starting up to a temporary directory.
     - somersault
         - IoC for Node.js projects, with support for ES6 classes, arrow functions, static objects and regular functions.